-In December 2015, the governments of Japan and U.S. announced the establishment of the Japan-U.S. Open Platform Partnership Program regarding the cooperative operation of the International Space Station through at least 2024.
-Through this program, JAXA and NASA encourage researchers and entities from both countries to mutually utilize experiment hardware between the ISS U.S. National Laboratory and the Japanese Experiment Module (JEM, or Kibo, which means “hope” in Japanese).
-This JAXA/NASA Joint Workshop presents major achievements of ISS/Kibo utilization as well as Kibo’s available experiment hardware and services for potential users to maximize the outcome of “Kibo” and the ISS.Register now
+In December 2015, the governments of Japan and the U.S. announced the establishment of the Japan-U.S. Open Platform Partnership Program regarding the cooperative operation of the International Space Station through at least 2024.
+Through this program, the Japan Aerospace Exploration Agency (JAXA) and NASA encourage researchers and entities from both countries to mutually utilize experiment hardware between the ISS U.S. National Laboratory and the Japanese Experiment Module (also known as JEM or Kibo).
+This JAXA/NASA Joint Workshop presents major achievements of ISS/JEM utilization as well as JEM’s available experiment hardware and services for potential users to maximize the outcome of JEM and the ISS.Speakers:

-- Learn why new-to-space users are conducting innovative research and technology development in space
+- Learn why innovative users are advancing their research in space

 - Gain insight on current opportunities to leverage the ISS National Lab for new research

 - Connect with key influencers to help you further engage with the ISS R&D community